How do you fix a clogged boat drain? You’re not going to use Drano on a slow galley sink drain — or one that’s totally stopped. So what do you try?

-I’m assuming here that the sink drain has worked well in the past, so it’s not an “engineering” problem like too small a drain hose or location problem.
+I’m assuming here that the drain has worked well in the past, so it’s not an “engineering” problem like too small a drain hose or location problem.
 Those are issues way beyond the scope of this article!

 - Seacock.
-Assuming that the seacock for the drain is in the bottom of a locker, it’s possible that something fell against it and partially closed it.
+Assuming that the seacock for the boat drain is in the bottom of a locker, it’s possible that something fell against it and partially closed it.
 Unlikely, yes, but possible.
 And you’d feel really silly if you hadn’t checked the seacock first — it’ll only take a minute or so.
 With most valves, when the handle is in line with the hose, it’s fully open.
 And while you’re at it, work the seacock some — it’s a good maintenance precaution so it doesn’t freeze in one position, and maybe the blockage was right in the valve and this will dislodge it.

 - Plunger.
 If you have a plunger on board, try it first.
 Note that a plunger won’t work unless the basin is full of water — air will just compress and you won’t create any pressure to dislodge a blockage.